IhtishamAlikhan/project-99/README.md

-# project-99
+# Project-99
-Project 99 is a simple plugin for WordPress which aim to developed for like or dislike any post on a website. it's appears on all over website blog posts. images uploaded also anyone can preview them also.
+Project 99 is a straightforward WordPress plugin designed to enable users to express their preference for or against any post on a website, appearing specifically on individual blog posts.

+Inspired by the familiar functionality on Facebook, where users can like or dislike posts with their reactions being counted, this plugin brings a similar feature to any website.
+Users can easily like or dislike posts, and uploaded images are viewable for everyone's preview.